thruthesky/fireflutter/README.md

 - When A likes(again or remove likes),
   - A's uid is deleted from B's `likes` field.

+Note that, the user document fields are synced and

 - On the public profile screen of B, the number of likes will be displayed.